libp2p/docs/content/concepts/security-considerations.md

 "closest" to the data's associated key, whether those peers have any particular interest in the data or not.

-Cooperative systems are inherently succeptible to abuse by bad actors, and although we are researching ways to limit the impact of such attacks, they are possible in libp2p today.
+Cooperative systems are inherently susceptible to abuse by bad actors, and although we are researching ways to limit the impact of such attacks, they are possible in libp2p today.